Christopher-James-Francis-Rodgers/Visual-Studio-Code---workbench.colorCustomizations-List-for-settings.json/README.md

 This is a full list of the user modifiable 'workbench.colorCustomizations' color settings for your settings.json file.

-The are all commented-out, which means that the ones you enable will have a different text color, allowing you to easily see which color settings you have modified.
+The are all commented-out, which means that the ones you enable will have a different text color, allowing you to easily see which color settings you have modified in your settings.json file.

 These color settings are not those related to syntax, or semantics.